Basic Nursing Program

 Transfer credit for nursing courses and/or waiver of nursing major requirements are considered on an individual basis by the department of nursing.

 Admission Process for Basic Students

 Students should apply to the Bachelor of Science in Nursing (BSN) program when they anticipate completion of required nursing prerequisite courses prior to the fall or winter nursing application due date.
-All required nursing prerequisite courses must be completed with a grade of “C” (2.0) or better; students may repeat three required prerequisite courses and two of those courses can be from the required science prerequisites.
-No required prerequisite course can be repeated more than once.
+All required nursing prerequisite courses must be completed with a grade of “C” (2.0) or better; only one required nursing prerequisite course may be repeated, and that course may only be repeated one time.
 All required nursing prerequisite courses must be completed or in progress during the nursing application process.
 All required nursing prerequisite courses in progress during the application process must be completed with a grade of “C” (2.0) or better, and all other nursing program selection criteria prior to enrollment in nursing courses.
 Applications must be submitted in their entirety, and are due the third Monday in October for winter selection or the third Monday in April for fall selection.
 Only complete applications, submitted by the deadline, will be considered.
 Students admitted to the BSN Nursing Program will be chosen by a selection committee using current selection criteria.

 Eligibility and Selection